 Sewage line repairs can be among the most expensive repairs for homeowners.
 A sewer scope sends a camera into your main line to ensure there is proper pitch, flow, and construction of the line

 This inspection is perfect for a brand new home that has just been finished by a builder.
 It can be scheduled any time between when the home is fully completed and you close

-5 Point Inspection
+5 Point Major Systems

 This inspection covers five of the major systems known to cause costly repairs.
 The five systems inspected are HVAC, plumbing, roof, structure, and electrical.
-This report is not as all-encompassing as a full home inspection
+This report is not as all-encompassing as a full home inspection but is budget friendly!

 Thermal imaging allows the inspector to see potential water leaks, hidden areas of moisture, and check that appliances and heating/cooling systems are operating properly.
 It's included free in every inspection!

 Well Water Testing

 Well Water Testing is typically required by lenders for a home refinance or purchase where a well exists.
 Please ask your lender or Realtor which tests apply to your situation for the most appropriate package selection